Kitware/CMake/Help/manual/cmake.1.rst

 ``compare_files <file1> <file2>``
   Check if ``<file1>`` is same as ``<file2>``.
-If files are the same, then returns 0, if not itreturns 1.
+If files are the same, then returns 0, if not it returns 1.

 ``copy <file>... <destination>``
   Copy files to ``<destination>`` (either file or directory).